 These are the spending categories that you’ll create your low-buy year rules around.

 To simplify the process, I recommend separating your essential spending from your non-essential spending categories.

 Just focus on creating rules around your non-essential categories for now.
 You can choose to revisit your essential spending later if you wish.

-For example, are you planning to limit your spending on clothing, Amazon shopping, take-out food, makeup and beauty, or groceries?
+For example, are you planning to limit your spending on clothing, Amazon shopping, take-out food, makeup, toiletries, or groceries?

-You can choose to place limits on one spending category or several, depending on your goals.
+You can choose to place restrictions on one spending category or several, depending on your goals.

 The spending categories will look different for everyone, which is why it’s important to get a good understanding of where your money is going and identify any spending leaks that need to be fixed.

 Make a list of “approved purchases” and purchases you’ll abstain from buying

 To help determine your rules, make a list of all the approved purchases that you can make during your low-buy year challenge.
 This may include things such as: